 A bill to amend the Indian Health Care Improvement Act to authorize advance appropriations for the Indian Health Service by providing 2-fiscal-year budget authority, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for Alaska.
 Republican.

 Length: 3 pages

-This bill was introduced on October 10, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 10, 2013, in a previous session of Congress, but it did not receive a vote.